StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 So what of situations when our parents aren't really being abusive *per se*, but are also being a bit unreasonable (at least as it seems to us)?
 For example, what if our parents think it is their right to determine our career path, marriage partner, and even what we spend our independently-earned money on?

-In general, such matters fall between the explicit scriptural directives to obey our parents and clear-cut situations of abuse or improper/illegal commands on the part of our parents.
-This would put such things in the realm of application (hence why most of the rest of this response is in an [application section](/about-the-site/content-features/#application)).
+In general, such matters fall between the explicit scriptural directives to obey our parents and the clear-cut situations of abuse, improper/illegal commands on the part of our parents, and so on.
+This would put such things firmly in the realm of application (hence why most of the rest of this response is in an [application section](/about-the-site/content-organization/#application)).

 Note, however, that scripture is strong enough in its exhortations to obey our parents that always obeying our parents should be our default mindset.
 There's no two ways about it.